TheRealDreamTeam/hacker-tools/docs/SPECIFICATION.md

 - **Environment Variables**: [List required env vars]
 - **PostgreSQL Extensions**:
   - **pg_trgm**: Enabled for fuzzy text search
-  - **pgvector**: Available on Heroku Postgres (Standard, Premium, Private, Shield, and Essential plans with PostgreSQL 15+)
+  - **pgvector**: ✅ **ENABLED AND WORKING** - Available on Heroku Postgres (Standard, Premium, Private, Shield, and Essential plans with PostgreSQL 15+)
     - Not a separate addon - built into Heroku Postgres
     - Enabled automatically via migrations
-    - If extension is unavailable, migrations skip gracefully and embeddings are not generated
+    - **Status**: Fully functional - embeddings are being generated and stored for both Tools and Submissions
+    - **Note**: "unknown OID" warning in schema dumps is cosmetic only (doesn't affect functionality)

 ## Authentication (Devise)